davidjb/jcu.me-user-doc/source/editing.rst

    responsibilities for the current year.
 Subjects with the word Honours in the title are excluded.

 For changes, contact the Teaching Role Administrator for your College or Division.
-To identify who to contact, use `StaffOnline <https://secure.jcu.edu.au/app/roleemails/index.cfm?showmember=TeachingRolesAdmin>`_.
+To identify who to contact, use the `role emails <https://secure.jcu.edu.au/app/roleemails/index.cfm?showmember=TeachingRolesAdmin>`_ page.

 .. _IT Helpdesk: http://www.jcu.edu.au/helpdesk